Our Facilities

 Welcome to The Raptor Trust, where our state-of-the-art facilities support our mission of avian care and conservation.

 Our expansive complex consists of a medical infirmary, an education building, a gift shop, and over 70 exterior cages and aviaries.
-These structures provide over 130,000 cubic feet of space, designed to accommodate both recuperating birds awaiting release and the unreleasable individuals who call our facility home permanently.
+These structures provide over 130,000 cubic feet of space, designed to accommodate both recuperating birds awaiting release and the unreleasable individuals who reside here permanently.

 Recuperating birds are housed in secluded aviaries, prioritizing their healing process away from visitor access.
-Meanwhile, resident birds reside in more open aviaries, offering visitors a unique opportunity for close-up observation.
-With approximately sixty hawks, eagles, and owls spanning twenty different species, The Raptor Trust serves as a sanctuary for these magnificent creatures.
+Meanwhile, resident birds stay in more open aviaries, offering visitors a unique opportunity for close-up observation.
+With approximately forty hawks, eagles, and owls spanning twenty different species, The Raptor Trust serves as a home for these magnificent creatures.

 Visitors to The Raptor Trust have the chance to view many of our permanent residents up close and learn about their unique behaviors and adaptations.
 Join us at The Raptor Trust to experience firsthand the importance of avian conservation.